-Under this alternative, visitors would have the opportunity to interact with the park's museum and archival holdings in many ways-including but not limited to changing exhibits, house tours that emphasize the relevance of various objects to Roosevelt's personal story and public contributions, educational programs at local schools and other venues, and web-based exhibits.
+Under this alternative, visitors would have the opportunity to interact with the park's museum and archival holdings in many ways - including but not limited to -- changing exhibits, house tours that emphasize the relevance of various objects to Roosevelt's personal story and public contributions, educational programs at local schools and other venues, and web-based exhibits.

-Appropriate new or expanded facilities are developed to enable the park to feature a wide range of programs and interpretive offerings.
+Appropriate new or expanded facilities are developed to enable the park to offer a wide range of programs and interpretive offerings.

 In partnership with the TRA, new educational program space would be developed as part of a new addition at Old Orchard and would permit a wide range of educational uses.
 The estimated size of the proposed Old Orchard program space would be approximately 2,000 gross square feet.
-Because of the scale of the desired space, Old Orchard cannot meet its requirements; therefore an addition to Old Orchard would be needed.
+Because of the scale of the desired space, there are no existing spaces within Old Orchard that can meet its requirements; therefore an addition to Old Orchard would be needed.
 The NPS facility planning model was applied to evaluate space needs for educational programming.
 The proposed amount of building space for this function is consistent with the results of the facility planning model.
 Siting and design considerations for an addition to Old Orchard were discussed previously in this alternative under "Collection Management".